ValeMTo/DMAN-CEP/ReadME.md

 This approach allows for scalable, privacy-preserving, and flexible planning across interconnected energy systems, supporting collaborative decision-making without requiring centralized data sharing.

-**Reference:** This repository accompanies the approach described in “Distributed Multi-Agent Negotiation for Capacity Expansion Planning” (Amato et al.) applied to the Southern African Power Pool (SAPP).
+>**Reference**: This repository accompanies the approach described in “Distributed Multi-Agent Negotiation for Capacity Expansion Planning” (Amato et al.) applied to the Southern African Power Pool (SAPP).

-## Key idea (1 minute)
+## Key idea

 The framework models countries as autonomous agents that cooperate to minimize costs while respecting local constraints.
 The process follows this logic: